zemanlx/tfpress/README.md

 terraform apply
 ```

-After successful deployment you should see access information like this
+After successful deployment, you should see access information like this

 ```ini
 Outputs: